Cochiti Dam: The pueblo of Cochiti and the Cochiti Dam

 The way of life of the Pueblo of Cochiti has been forever changed by the creation of the Cochiti Lake and Cochiti Dam.
 When creating the dam, seepage occurred and flooded the lands of the Cochiti; “the Cochiti lost their agricultural way of life and have suffered profound consequences as a result.”
 This is important because the economy of the Pueblo of Cochiti has been historically and still is today tied to agriculture.
 Not only is the economy affected by the Dam, but so are the Pueblo's cultural practices.
 Within the Dam area is The Whirlpool Rock, a sacred space for the Pueblos of Cochiti.
 The U.S. Army Corps of Engineers destroyed The Whirlpool Rock when creating the Dam, despite promising that they would not.
 This action has impacted the religious practices of the Cochiti and neighboring Pueblos.

 The Cochiti Dam has uprooted the cultural practices and ecosystem of the land that the Pueblo of Cochiti have lived and worked on since the beginning of their time.
 According to Regis Pecos, a lifetime member of the Traditional Tribal Council, since the creation of the lake and the dam “Cochiti Pueblo has been in a fight for their survival culturally, politically, legally, economically, and environmentally”.
 It is said that because of the creation of the land the Pueblo of Cochiti have to “fight for survival”.
 To overcome this the Cochiti has a mission statement that states “With guidance and support from leadership, inclusive of the community, our mission is to overcome obstacles to preserve and revitalize the Cochiti way of life.
 We are committed to creating high-quality opportunities for our community members while enhancing our tribal infrastructure to maintain our inherent sovereignty”.
 Sovereignty is a self-governing state.
 The Pueblo of Cochiti are trying to get their land back and maintain their own sovereignty and not be controlled and managed by the government.

-It is important to note that the Pueblo of Cochiti strongly opposed the building of the Dam in the 1960s.
+The Pueblo of Cochiti strongly opposed the building of the Dam in the 1960s.
 But since the mid to late 1970s the opposition weakened.
 This was due to the impacts of affirmative action and the U.S. Civil Rights Movement.
 Pecos explains that the U.S. government used the Pueblo of Cochiti people as pawns during wartime.
 The U.S. government used manipulation to enlist the Pueblo of Cochiti in World War I, World War II, and the Korean War to persuade others to agree to the dam project.
 The U.S. government did this by telling the enlisted Pueblo of Cochiti “You understand the things that those who never left do not.
 You are smart to catch on to how business works.”.
 The people of Cochiti lost their sacred and agricultural land to the U.S. government and Army Corps of Engineers.
 After World War II, the Pueblos of Cochiti had to combine their old ways of life with newer off-reservation employment to continue to survive.